joomla/Manual/versioned_docs/version-4.4/building-extensions/modules/module-development-tutorial/index.md

 sidebar_position: 1
 title: Module Development Tutorial
 ---
-This is a multi-step tutorial which will take you through the developmnent of a Joomla site module.
+This is a multi-step tutorial which will take you through the development of a Joomla site module.
 It is aimed at people who have a working knowledge of PHP and javascript, but have no experience in developing extensions for Joomla.

 Along the way you'll be introduced to some key Joomla concepts.